Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Simulations: Finite sample performance

 OP1 has $\beta_{1,1}=\beta_{1,2}=\beta_{1,3}=0$, and OP2 has four categories using the different degrees of monotonicity from the previous setting (small, medium and large).
 The number of categories of the ordinal response and the remaining characteristics of the simulation setting are the same as in the first simulation above.
 The results are shown in Table \ref{tab:CoverageProb2}.

 Different from the first simulation, for all $n$ and monotonicity degrees, both UMLE$=$CMLE and UMLE$\neq$CMLE happen with substantial probability not apparently converging to zero.
 This was to be expected, as in any neighbourhood of the true parameters there are both monotonic and non-monotonic parameters.
 The argument for the asymptotic validity of the UCCR does not hold here.
-Nevertheless, except for one particular combination of factors ($n=100$, ``Small distances'', and UCCR), all overall coverage probabilities are close to 95\%, none is significantly smaller, and only for large distances between the parameter values of OP2 and low $n$ there is a certain tendency to conservativity.
+Nevertheless, except for one particular combination of factors ($n=100$, ``Small distances'', and UCCR), all overall coverage probabilities are close to 95\%, none is significantly smaller, and only for large distances between the parameter values of OP2 and low $n$ there is a tendency of conservativity.

-Certain results on constrained inference (e.g., \cite{GoHoMo82}) suggest that with the true parameter on the border of the parameter space, the distribution of the loglikelihood ratio statistic is a mixture of $\chi^2$-distributions, quantiles of which could be bounded from above by a $0.5\chi^2_{r}+0.5\chi^2_{r-1}$-mixture, even though known theory does not apply to our setup with more than one potentially constrained OP (see the Introduction).
-For the setups discussed above, we also simulated coverage probabilities using $1-\alpha$-quantiles from this mixture instead of the plain $\chi^2_{r;1-\alpha}$ used for the results in Tables \ref{tab:CoverageProb1} and \ref{tab:CoverageProb2}, for CCR and ACR (although there is no theoretical basis for doing this with ACR).
+Certain results on constrained inference (e.g., \cite{GoHoMo82}) suggest that with the true parameter on the border of the parameter space, the distribution of the loglikelihood ratio statistic is a mixture of $\chi^2$-distributions.
+In that case, its quantiles could be bounded from above by a $0.5\chi^2_{r}+0.5\chi^2_{r-1}$-mixture.
+Although known theory does not directly apply to our setup with more than one potentially constrained OP (see the Introduction), we were interested in checking whether this bound could also be valid here.
+To this end, for the setups discussed above, we simulated coverage probabilities using $1-\alpha$-quantiles from this mixture instead of the plain $\chi^2_{r;1-\alpha}$ used for the results in Tables \ref{tab:CoverageProb1} and \ref{tab:CoverageProb2}, for CCR and ACR (although there is no theoretical basis for doing this with ACR).
 The mixture quantiles are a bit smaller, and therefore the resulting overall coverage probabilities (results not shown) are slightly lower.
 The difference is quite small.
 The mixture helps a bit with the too conservative cases in Table \ref{tab:CoverageProb2}, but makes matters worse in those situations where coverage probabilities were already too low in Table \ref{tab:CoverageProb1}.
-In reality it is not known whether the true parameter is on the boundary, and therefore our results overall do not indicate that using mixtures of $\chi^2$-distributions improve on the plain $\chi^2_r$-distribution.
+In reality it is not known whether the true parameter is on the boundary, and therefore our results overall do not indicate that mixtures of $\chi^2$-distributions improve on the plain $\chi^2_r$-distribution.